-There are many ways to fold notes and this project will show you how to create one that has been popular for years.
-The pull tab note creates a miniature envelope that keeps your secret message safe inside.
-The recipient can easily open it with the tab.
+There are many ways to fold notes, but this tutorial will show you a method for folding a note that has been popular for years.
+The pull tab note creates a small envelope that keeps your secret message safe inside.
+The recipient can quickly open it with the tab.
 Not only is this a fun, old-school way to send someone a note or letter, but it's also a quick and simple introduction to origami as well.

-It's best to practice making the pull tab note on a blank piece of paper.
-Afterward, you can unfold it to write your note, then fold it back up.
+Practice making the pull tab note on a blank piece of paper.
+Afterward, you can unfold it to write your letter, then fold it back up.
 It ensures that you don't waste paper or time if it doesn't come out as you expected.
 Once you become more familiar with the folds, you can write your note first, then fold the paper.

-Fold the Corners
+Fold the Right Top and Bottom Corners

 Fold the Top and Bottom

 Fold the straight top down toward the center and the straight bottom up toward the center.
-Everything should line up along the center fold of the paper.Continue to 5 of 9 below.
+Everything should line up along the center fold of the paper.

 Flip the Paper Over

-Now, flip your paper over so that the folds are facing down.
+Flip your paper over so that the folds are facing down.
 The flat side of the paper should be facing up.

 Fold the Paper Toward the Center

 Take the left edge of the paper and fold the paper toward the center of the paper, about one-third of the way.
-The tip of the triangle that appears on the left side should line up with the left edge of the paper.Continue to 7 of 9 below.
+The tip of the triangle that appears on the left side should line up with the left edge of the paper.

 Fold the Right Edge In

 Taking the right edge of the paper, fold it toward the center as well.
 Now the left and right edges of the paper that you just folded should overlap in the center of the paper.
 Tuck the top right and bottom right corners into the left and right pockets.

 Tuck the Corners

-Lastly, take the corners of the right fold (which should be on top) and tuck them into the folds on the left side.
-Tucking the corners will keep your note securely folded until the tab is pulled.Continue to 9 of 9 below.
+Take the corners of the right fold (which should be on top) and tuck them into the folds on the left side.
+Tucking the corners will keep your note securely folded until the tab is pulled.
+Flatten your pull tab note.

 Pass It On!